First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Glitches: analysis and results

 The initial sets of parameters for the timing models were retrieved from the ATNF pulsar catalogue \citep{ManchesterATNF2005}, and then updated by ourselves.
-For the data reduction we used the software \texttt{presto} \citep{2003ApJ...589..911R, 2011ascl.soft07017R}.
+For the data reduction we used the software \texttt{PRESTO} \citep{2003ApJ...589..911R, 2011ascl.soft07017R}.
 In particular, we used the tasks \texttt{rficlean} to remove RFIs and \texttt{prepfold} for folding the observations.
 The ToAs were subsequently determined from the folded observations using the Fourier phase gradient-matching template fitting \citep{1992PTRSL.341..117T} implemented in the \texttt{pat} package in \texttt{psrchive} \citep{2004PASA...21..302H}.
 Given the similarities between A1 and A2, we used the same template for observations with either antenna without introducing additional error.
 The template was created by applying a smoothing wavelet method to the pulse profile of a high signal-to-noise observation not included in the posterior timing analysis.
 Finally, the timing residuals were calculated using the pulsar timing software package \texttt{Tempo2} \citep{Hobbs2006} in a Python interface provided by \texttt{libstempo}\footnote{\url{https://github.com/vallis/libstempo}.}.

-\subsection{Mini-glitches detection in PSR J1048-5832}
+\subsection{Mini-glitches detection in PSR J1048$-$5832}

-PSR J1048$-$5832 has a period of $123~\mathrm{ms}$ and a period derivative of $9.61 \times 10^{-14}$~s~s$^{-1}$, which leads to a characteristic age of about $20~\mathrm{kyr}$.
+PSR J1048$-$5832 has a period $P=123~\mathrm{ms}$ and a period derivative $\dot{P}=9.61 \times 10^{-14}$~s~s$^{-1}$, which leads to a characteristic age $\tau_c=P/2\dot{P} \sim 20~\mathrm{kyr}$.
 In 2009, \textit{Fermi}-LAT detected its gamma-ray pulsations (photon energies $>0.1$~GeV), adding PSR~J1048$-$5832 to the list of young gamma-ray pulsars in the Galactic plane \citep{Fermi-LAT:2009puq}.
-In addition, an optical counterpart has been searched with deep VLT imaging in \cite{Danilenko:2013gg}, and periodic mode-changing has been revealed with high-sensitivity radio observations in \cite{Yan:2019lti}.
+In addition, an optical counterpart has been searched (but not found) with deep VLT imaging by \cite{Danilenko:2013gg}, and periodic amplitude modulation in PSR J1048$-$5832 interpreted as periodic mode-changing has been revealed with high-sensitivity radio observations by \cite{Yan:2019lti}.